 One upside to eating “accidentally” more meringue cookies than I intended?
 They are made with egg whites which are an excellent source of protein!

 I originally made these around the holiday season and I still love including them on a Christmas cookie tray.
-They look beautiful next to decorated sugar cookies and richer treats.
+They look beautiful next to decorated sugar cookies and chocolate fudge.
 Even though they’re easy to make, there’s something about a meringue that’s a little extra impressive!

 - White vinegar